lzhenn/lzhenn.github.io/_posts/2020-06-27-python-multiprocessing.md

 ```

 Note:
 * Some xarray operations cannot be parallelized, as the `NetCDF` operation is "lazy", combining xarray operation like `group` and multiprocessing will cause HDF5 IO errors.
-These confilicted operation should be extracted from the parallelized function.
+These conflicted operations should be excluded from the parallelized function.
-* The orginal code is not efficient, as the xarray operations will be repeatly called over a large array.
+* The original code is not efficient, as the xarray operations will be repeatedly called over a large array.
 This is the true hot spot.
-As a comparation: orginal code ~ 30 min; optimizing anomaly calculation before repeatly `sel`: ~ 1 min; 4 tasks parallel: 10s.
+As a comparison: original code ~ 30 min; optimizing anomaly calculation before repeating `sel`: ~ 1 min; 4 tasks parallel: 10s.

 The principle for optimization:
 1. Hot spot may comes from highly encapsulated operations